mtriple/MT-qp/README.md

 # MT-qp

 a php-msql-printer.
-printing mysql query using php to html table with advance featcher.
+printing mysql query using php to html table with advanced features.

 ## Getting Started